benpriebe/logf/README.md

 # logf
-**logf** A javascript logging framework with pretty colors, timestamps and filtering.
+A javascript logging framework with pretty colors, timestamps and filtering.
 It works really well with Chrome and does ok with Firebug and Firebug lite.
 It has been written to work with/without requireJS.